Unix Basics

 • ls List, lists the contents of the directory you are in

-• ls <directory> lists contents of the specified directory
+• ls <directory> Lists contents of the specified directory

-• ls -a lists all files and directories in the directory you are in (including hidden ones which start with an “.” and don’t appear is you just you the “ls” command)
+• ls -a Lists all files and directories in the directory you are in (including hidden ones which start with an “.” and don’t appear is you just you the “ls” command)

 • ls -l Long list, lists all files and directory with ownership and user permissions